Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool tracks handle values across API calls to reconstruct operation chains, with specific examples of producing and consuming APIs and attack chains.
-It distinguishes from sibling tools like apmx_get_calls and apmx_detect_patterns by focusing on handle correlation.
+The description clearly states the tool's function: tracking handle values across API calls to reconstruct operation chains.
+It provides specific examples of handle-producing and consuming APIs, and distinguishes itself from sibling tools by focusing on handle correlation rather than generic call listing or pattern detection.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.